-In recent years, deals such as the sale of the Pink Star have been taking all around the world.
-Colored diamonds like the Pink Star get their hue from chemical impurities such as boron, nitrogen, and even hydrogen.
-These chemicals get trapped in the diamond’s formation for over millions of years and are now a part of the investing industry.
+In recent years, deals such as the sale of the Pink Star have been turning the heads of investors all around the world.
+Colored diamonds like the Pink Star get their hue from the existence of various impurities such as boron, nitrogen, and even hydrogen in their crystal lattice.
+These elements get trapped in the diamond’s formation for over millions of years and are now a part of the investing industry.

 Normally when someone assumes an investment opportunity, they think of real estate, stocks, gold, and even antique cars.
 Colored diamonds however, is an investment thats being driven by investors hoping to stay on top of a hot market.
 From 2009 to 2016, pink diamonds have increased 180% according to the data provided by the Fancy Color Research Foundation.
 Over the same period, blue diamonds have been up 70% while yellow diamonds are up 90%.

 Thanks to a flourishing economy, investors have been looking into arcane assets, typically not understood by many.
 Let’s take a minute and look at growth of other forms of alternative investments.